 You don’t have to be in the jungle or deep forest to be an animal tracker.
-Tracks are as close as your backyard or garden.
+Tracks are often as close as your backyard or garden.
 Take a look at these animal track pictures—showing footprints in both the snow and in mud.

 How to Track Animals and Identify Animal Tracks

 Tracking is something that you learn by doing.
 Get out there and look!
 Here are a few tips: